JustinSciortino/Othello/README.md

 # Othello
-Othello game using object-oriented programming concepts such as polymorphism and inheritance in C++.
+Othello game using dynamic memory allocation, file I/O operations, and object-oriented programming concepts such as polymorphism and inheritance in C++.